Documentation

 The current contract is inspection and rejection: implementations may observe call and return a non-nil error to reject the response.
 Rejection produces a JSON-RPC error envelope back to the user with the originating tools/call request id — on the JSON path as the response body, on the SSE path as a substitute event in place of the rejected terminal event.
 Returning a *RejectError lets the interceptor pick the JSON-RPC error code, message, and data; returning a plain error falls back to a generic mapping (see RejectErrorFromCause).

-Payload mutation is not yet supported — changes to call.Request, call.Result, or call.Error are silent no-ops and the response body is relayed verbatim.
-Typed setters for payload modification will be introduced when modification becomes a requirement.
+Payload mutation has no typed setter on this view today — changes to call.Request, call.Result, or call.Error are silent no-ops and the response body is relayed verbatim.
+Typed setters will be introduced when a concrete consumer needs to rewrite tools/call response payloads.

 Responses to non-"tools/call" requests are not routed to this interface; implement RemoteMessageInterceptor for RPC-agnostic hooks.